Braun-Alex/endian_converter/README.md

 ## 🚀 Overview

-Application permits to convert hexadecimal numbers to little or big endian decimal numbers and little or big endian numbers to hexadecimal numbers.
+Application permits to convert hexadecimal numbers to little or big endian decimal numbers and little or big endian decimal numbers to hexadecimal numbers.